-Racquetball BC has taken a number of actions to protect those involved in the sport and encourages all clubs, facilities, provincial associations and tournament organizers to do the same.
+Racquetball BC is taking actions to protect those involved in the sport and encourages all clubs, facilities, provincial associations and tournament organizers to do the same.

 - Is guided by a robust set of Safe Sport policies;

 - As an Affiliated Sport with ViaSport, Racquetball BC has adopted the British Columbia Universal Code of Conduct (BC-UCC).